 mStoner helped LMU stamp its brand identity on the site and develop the framework to ensure the solution would endure long beyond launch day.

-“LMU was really at a point where incremental changes weren’t going to do it any more,” says Michael Stoner, mStoner’s co-founder and president.
+“LMU was really at a point where incremental changes weren’t going to do it any more,” says Michael Stoner, mStoner’s co-founder and co-owner.
 “They needed to make radical changes, blow everything up, figure out ways to handle university news more effectively, and think about ways to represent the strengths of the institution that hadn’t been done effectively across the site.”

 The new site draws visitors in with bold photography and video and captures their attention with engaging stories and content.